Introducing Stock Rover V8 – Part I

 How do I change price settings?

 Dozens of sites offer free stock charting but Stock Rover breaks from the pack by offering chart controls that are easy to use and far more capable.
 Want to chart your portfolio vs. a benchmark?
 Want to view total return including dividends?
+Want to get a sense of whether a stock is undervalued or overvalued?
 We’ve got you covered.
 The following sections highlight some of the great features of Stock Rover charts.
 But the best way to see what charts can do is to sign up for a free account and start exploring.

 How is your portfolio doing vs. the S&P 500?
 Add it to the chart with one click and then view your portfolio performance adjusted for the trades you made and the positions you owned each day.
 Portfolio activity events show the shares you bought and sold.
 The maximum drawdown event highlights the biggest percentage loss from peak to trough for each portfolio.
 Prices are updated by the minute so you don’t have to wait for you brokerage to publish a monthly report.